aniruddha0pandey/beautyOf6502/README.md

 - [The MOnSter 6502](https://monster6502.com/)
 - The [Javascript Simulator](http://visual6502.org/JSSim/) build, reverse engineering by [Visual 6502 Team](http://visual6502.org/) and their generous thought of [OpenSourcing](https://github.com/trebonian/visual6502).
 - [Digital Computer Electronics](https://www.scribd.com/document/332484423/Digital-Computer-Electronics-3rd-Edition-Malvino) by Albert P. Malvino, Jerald A Brown.
+- [But How Do I Know - The Basic Principles of Computers for Everyone]() by J Clark Scott.

 # License
 Copyright (c) 2018 Aniruddha Pandey and contributors.
 All rights reserved.</br>